When can you be tested for STIs?

 Can you take an STI test before the window period has ended if you have symptoms?

-The window periods for STIs are usually a range of weeks or months.
-It is not recommended to test before the window period has ended because there is a chance of getting a negative test result even if you have an infection (false negative).
-However, certain STIs (such as HIV and Syphilis) can usually be detected after a few weeks, but in very rare cases only after several months.
-If you receive a negative result for HIV and syphilis a few weeks after infection, you should get tested again after three months to completely rule out an infection.
+Certain STIs (such as HIV and Syphilis) can usually be detected after a few weeks, but in very rare cases only after several months.
+If you receive a negative result for HIV and syphilis a few weeks after a potential exposure, you should get tested again after three months to completely rule out an infection.

 What is the difference between incubation time and window period?